Campusoft/knowledge_base/analytics/powerbi/powerbi.md

 limitations are common to all DirectQuery sources
 - No built-in date hierarchy: This built-in date hierarchy isn't available with DirectQuery.

+Here is the list of pros and cons of the DirectQuery;

+Advantages

+- Large Scale Dataset; Size limitation only for the data source itself
+- No need for data refresh

+Disadvantages

+- Power Query transformations are limited
+- Modeling is limited
+- DAX is limited
+- Lower speed of the report

 DirectQuery in Power BI
 - DirectQuery limitations
 - Data transformation limitations